jedisct1/fastly-vcl-examples/README.md

 5. [Caching Strategies](./05-caching-strategies.md)
 6. [Real-World Examples](./06-real-world-examples.md)

-## Function Reference
+## 📚 Complete VCL Function Reference

-For a comprehensive reference of all Fastly VCL functions, please see the [vcl-functions](../vcl-functions) directory.
-This directory contains detailed documentation for every function available in Fastly VCL, including parameters, return values, and usage examples.
+> For a comprehensive reference of **ALL Fastly VCL functions**, see the [**vcl-functions**](vcl-functions) directory.
+This essential reference contains detailed documentation for every function available in Fastly VCL, including parameters, return values, and usage examples.

+The function reference is a critical companion to this guide and should be consulted frequently when developing VCL code.

 ## What is Fastly VCL?